qduOliver/LIMVSOD/README.md

 * torchvision

 ## Update
-The training code has been uploaded
+The training code will be uploaded
 ## Todo
 Upload data preprocessing code
 ## Usage